hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 Created experiment 77
 ```

-## Launching a Distributed Hyperparameter Search Experiment
+## Launching a distributed hyperparameter search experiment

-To implement an automatic hyperparameter tuning experiment, we need to define the hyperparameter space, e.g., by listing the decisions that may impact model performance.
-We can specify a range of possible values in the experiment configuration for each hyperparameter in the search space.
+To implement an automatic hyperparameter tuning experiment, define the hyperparameter space, e.g. by listing the decisions that may impact model performance.
+You can specify a range of possible values in the experiment configuration for each hyperparameter in the search space.

 View the `x.yaml` file that defines a hyperparameter search where we find the model architecture that achieves the best performance on the dataset.